elzup/generator-nm/readme.md

-    --help          # Print the generator's options and usage --skip-cache    # Do not remember prompt answers                      Default: false --skip-install  # Do not automatically install dependencies           Default: false --org           # Publish to a GitHub organization account --cli           # Add a CLI
+    --help          # Print the generator's options and usage --skip-cache    # Do not remember prompt answers                      Default: false --skip-install  # Do not automatically install dependencies           Default: false --cli           # Add a CLI
     --coverage      # Add code coverage with nyc --coveralls     # Upload coverage to coveralls.io (implies --coverage)
 ```

-The `--org` option takes a string value (i.e. `--org=avajs`).
-All others are boolean flags and can be negated with the `no` prefix (i.e. `--no-coveralls`).
-You will be prompted for any options not passed on the command-line.

 ## Tip